GaglianoTaliun-Lab/kidney-neurodegen/README.md

 - Analyses were run on the Digital Research Alliance of Canada HPC under a SLURM scheduler.
 Module loads are recorded in `env/modules.txt`.

-## License

-Code is released under the MIT License (see `LICENSE`).
-The published article is licensed separately under CC BY 4.0.

-## Contact

-Questions about the code: open an issue or contact the corresponding author, Sarah A. Gagliano Taliun (sarah.gagliano-taliun@umontreal.ca).